shader-slang/spec/declarations.md

 When specializing a generic, generic type parameters must be matched with type arguments that conform to the constraints on the parameter, if any.
 Generic value parameters must be matched with value arguments of the appropriate type, and that are specialization-time constants.

-An explicitly specialized function, type, etc. may be used wherever a non-generic function, type, etc. is expected:
+An explicitly [=specialized=] function, type, etc. may be used wherever a non-generic function, type, etc. is expected:

 ```
 int i = anotherFunction<int,3>( int3(99) );